React-Automation-Studio/OPCUA-EPICS-BRIDGE/README.md

 ```

-This will load OPC UA  server test variables and the Epics bridge with variables declare in the db/test.tb
+This will load OPC UA  server test variables and the Epics bridge with variables declare in the db/test.tb folder.

 The Epics process variables can then be accessed via any Epics client such as caput, caget and cainfo for example or through a the GUI available at: